adamlevit70/CupheadDarkSoulsMod/README.md

 # Cuphead Dark Souls Mod

-## How to download:
+### How to download:

-Download the x86 or x64 version of BepInEx 5. https://github.com/BepInEx/BepInEx/releases (Tested with 5.4.23.2)\n
+  1. Download the x86 or x64 version of BepInEx 5. https://github.com/BepInEx/BepInEx/releases (Tested with 5.4.23.2)
-Extract the contents of BepInEx zip to the Cuphead game folder.\n Run game, then close.\n
+  2. Extract the contents of BepInEx zip to the Cuphead game folder.
+  3. Run game, then close.
-Place CupheadDarkSoulsMod.dll into the Cuphead\BepInEx\plugins\ directory.
+  4. Place CupheadDarkSoulsMod.dll into the Cuphead\BepInEx\plugins\ directory.

-## Features:
+### Features:

 - Only 1 HP.
 - Only 1 Weapon in levels that are not plane.